1. Writing a Multi Layer Feedforward Neural Network from Scratch

 \end{equation}

-Now going back to our code, what if we have activation function softmax
+Now going back to our code, what if we have an activation function softmax

-for output layer?
+for the output layer?
 Well, since we will be using its derivative as softmax(1-softmax)

 .
 Here softmax